 SAFEGUARD YOUR INVESTMENT

-Having your piano tuned on a regular schedule by a good piano tuner will protect your investment, as well as provide you with a well-voiced and well-tuned instrument for your greater enjoyment.
-Many piano tuners will notify you on a regular schedule (like your dentist) when your piano is due for another tuning.
+Having your piano tuned on a regular schedule by a professional piano tuner will protect your investment, make the piano sound better and provide you with an instrument you enjoy playing.

 1. How often should I have my piano tuned?

 It is wise to have your piano tuned at least twice a year and some owners tuner their pianos more often than that!